treecreate/webstore/docs/button-and-input.md

 }
 ´´´

-all 5 classes have the same styling on them, so using one of these classes will add the following styling:
+All 5 classes have the same styling on them, so using one of these classes will add the following styling:
 ```css
 .tc-button-25,
 .tc-button-33,